prolific-oss/cli/README.md

   workspace    Manage and view your workspaces

 Flags:
-      --config string   config file (default is $HOME/.prolific/prolificli.yaml) -h, --help            help for prolificli
+      --config string   config file (default is $HOME/.prolific/prolific.yaml) -h, --help            help for prolific
-  -v, --version         version for prolificli
+  -v, --version         version for prolific

-Use "prolificli [command] --help" for more information about a command.
+Use "prolific [command] --help" for more information about a command.
 ```

 ![List view of studies](docs/img/list-view.png)